dstackai/dstack/docs/docs/installation/hf-spaces.md

 If you don't do that, dstack will generate it randomly and print it to the `Logs`.

-#### Persisting state
+??? info "Persisting state in a cloud storage"

-If you want the space to maintain the state across restarts, you need to add the secrets that instruct `dstack` to persist the state in a cloud object storage of your choice.
+    If you want the `dstack` server to persist the state across restarts, you need to add the secrets that instruct `dstack` to persist the state in a cloud object storage of your choice.

     - `LITESTREAM_REPLICA_URL` - The url of the cloud object storage.
       Examples: `s3://<bucket-name>/<path>`, `gcs://<bucket-name>/<path>`, `abs://<storage-account>@<container-name>/<path>`, etc.

     ??? info "AWS S3"
         To persist state into an AWS S3 bucket, provide the following environment variables:

         - `AWS_ACCESS_KEY_ID` - The AWS access key ID
         - `AWS_SECRET_ACCESS_KEY` -  The AWS secret access key

     ??? info "GCP Storage"
         To persist state into an AWS S3 bucket, provide one of the following environment variables:

         - `GOOGLE_APPLICATION_CREDENTIALS` - The path to the GCP service account key JSON file
         - `GOOGLE_APPLICATION_CREDENTIALS_JSON` - The GCP service account key JSON

     ??? info "Azure Blob Storage"
         To persist state into an Azure blog storage, provide the following environment variable.

         - `LITESTREAM_AZURE_ACCOUNT_KEY` - The Azure storage account key

     Once the settings are configured, you can restart the space and log in as an administrator.
 From there, you can create users, projects, and configure the `dstack` CLI.
 This allows you to collaborate as a team, running development environments, pipelines, and apps securely and conveniently in the cloud without the need to host the `dstack` server yourself.